-Phenylpiracetam: Review of Benefits, Research, Dosage, and Side Effects
+Phenylpiracetam: Review of Benefits, Dosage, & Side Effects

 What is Phenylpiracetam: Sold by the brand names Phenotropil and Carphedon, Phenylpiracetam is a racetam structure nootropic smart drug.

 It was created by simply adding a phenyl group to the standard pyridione skeleton of Piracetam (which is seen as the structural back-bone and grand-father compound of all the racetam nootropics).

 This addition of a phenyl ring is claimed to make Phenylpiracetam much more potent and bio-available than the original compound (Piracetam), it’s also touted to have slightly different effects in the body.